Meet our Champions

 • Diogo-Neves-Proença-170x210.gif

-Dr. Diogo Neves Proença is a Researcher at University of Coimbra and Curator of UCCCB.
+Dr. Diogo Neves Proença is an Assistant Professor at University of Algarve.
 The role as Society Champion will be important to promote the Society through the development of workshops and scientific events, which will increase the network between several generations of microbiology scientists, connect with other Society Champions, participate in new projects and promote career development.
 Environmental microbiology is my main research area focused on the study of the microbiomes from different environments, genomics, taxonomy, and biological polymers.

 OCEANIA